meistro2k/byd-car-predelivery/seal.md

 ## Pre-Requisites
 - [ ] Bring a mobile phone with torch capabilities
 - [ ] Bring a 240v home appliance, to test the V2L capabilities (e.g travel hair dryer)
+- [ ] [Print this checklist](https://raw.githubusercontent.com/meistro2k/byd-car-purchase-checklist/main/seal.md), and bring it on delivery day.

 ## Pre-Delivery Checks